KnowageLabs/Knowage-Documentation/chapter_3/create_qbe/qbe.rst

 	Preview wizard.

-In case you have started the QbE editor directly from a model (that is, you have clicked on a model icon in the **My Data** > **Models** section) from here you can also click the **Save** button located in the top right corner of the page to save your query as a new dataset, reachable later from the **My Data**> **Dataset** section.
-Please note that this operation saves the *definition* of your query and not the snapshot of the resulting data.
+In case of starting the QbE editor directly from a model **My Data** > **Models**,you can also save your query as a new dataset by clicking on the **Save** icon located in the top right corner of the page; the dataset would be reachable later from **My Data**> **Dataset**.
+Please note that this operation saves the *definition* of your query and not the snapshot of the query result.
 This means that every time you re-execute the saved dataset, a query on the database is performed to recover the updated data.

-We highlight that when the save button is selected, a pop up shows asking you to fill in the details, split in three tabs:
+When saving your query as dataset, a pop up opens asking you to fill in some information, split in three tabs:

 -  **Details**, in this tab you set basic information for your dataset like its **Label**, **Name**, **Description**, **Catgory** and **Scope**.
 -  **Persistence**, you can persist your dataset, i.e., to write it on the default database.
 Making a dataset persistent may be useful in case dataset calculation takes a considerable amount of time.
 Instead of recalculating the dataset each time the documents using it are executed, the dataset is calculated once and then retrieved from a table to improve performance.
 You can also decide to schedule the persistence operation: this means that the data stored will be updated according to the frequency defined in the **scheduling** options.